Rodgers at ease as Packers roll past Vikings 43-34

 Surprised by his team’s decision to draft quarterback Jordan Love in the first round, the 36-year-old Rodgers made it clear he’s nowhere close to being done.
 He completed 32 of 44 passes, and several incompletions were throwaways when nobody was open.

 Mike Hughes and Holton Hill were the top two cornerbacks for Minnesota, with the third-round draft pick Dantzler seeing plenty of action in a trio all age 23 or younger.
-Xavier Rhodes, Trae Waynes and Mackensie Alexander all departed during the offseason, leaving coach Mike Zimmer with a tall task this year.
+Xavier Rhodes, Trae Waynes and Mackensie Alexander all departed during the offseason.

 What didn’t help the coverage was the absence of a pass rush, with two-time Pro Bowl defensive end Danielle Hunter on the mend with a reported neck injury and stalwart Everson Griffen now with Dallas after 10 seasons with the team.
 Newcomer Yannick Ngakoue was a nonfactor.